 - 2 On Conditional Formatting, create a rule specifying the following information, then choose OK: - The format to apply, such as, bold style.
 Choose Format to select formatting options. - The condition that must be true to apply the format, such as, Credit Limit Less than or Equal to 100000.
-For more information about specifying a condition, see "Specifying a condition," later in this chapter.

 Specifying a format for the data